 What Makes a Diamond Cut Grade?
 Types of Diamond Reflection

 What determines the quality of the diamond Cut?
 In other words, what makes an artisan professional in creating a perfect cut from another mid-pro artisan?

-We’ve said a before that Cut is the most influencing factor in light reflection through a diamond, when a diamond is cut to ideal proportions, light gets reflected very well, on the contrary, a poor cut results in light going through the diamond and exit from the other sides.
+We’ve said a before that Cut is the most influencing factor in light reflection through a diamond, when a diamond is cut to ideal proportions, the light gets reflected very well, on the contrary, a poor cut results in light going through the diamond and exits from the other sides.

 That’s why we always insist on investing the most on an ideal or at least very good cut, more than any other diamond characteristic.